What is PATS?

 If your PATS application is approved then you have two options; your local PATS office can arrange your travel or you can arrange the travel yourself and claim reimbursement after the trip.

-Please note that if you arrange your own travel you will need to keep all of your receipts to be able to claim reimbursement.
+Please note that if you arrange your own travel you will need to keep all of your original receipts to be able to claim reimbursement.
 No receipts, no reimbursement.

 Also, you need to remember that this is a subsidy scheme and does not cover all of your costs.
 If you choose to purchase a high flexible airfare or stay in expensive accommodation you will only receive reimbursement at the rates outlined above.

-For bookings or claims please contact your local PATS office:
+If you need assistance please contact your local PATS office:

 - Royal Darwin Hospital: 8922 8135